BEACH CITY SPORTS “GOLDEN RULES”:

 - The player that receives the snap must be at least two yards behind the center.
 The player who yells HIKE is the only player the ball can be snapped to.
 No direct snaps.
 Snaps that are fumbled are dead balls.
 If a snap is fumbled in your own end zone, it will be ruled a safety.
 Any safety is two points for the defense and possession of the ball.

 - If a team uses a rusher on any given play, they must wait until the ref says GO before they can rush the QB.
 The rushing player must reach for the flags and not touch the QB’s arm.
-Touching the QB’s arm will result in a 10 yard penalty.
+Touching the QB’s arm or impeding their throw in any way will result in a 10 yard penalty.
 There is no limit to the number of players who may rush.
 Each team will have two blitzes per game and can blitz on any play.
 Blitzing player must wait until the Quarterback has touched the ball and the player must yell blitz loud enough for the Ref to hear.
 If the blitzing player leaves before the ball touches the QB’s hands, the defense loses the blitz and the down is re played.

 - Intentional grounding: ANY intentional grounding including on a blitz will result in a loss of down and a five yard penalty.
 The defense will also keep their blitz.